Serving Vulnerable Youth on Chios

 From Gregory C. Pappas, President & Founder

-Our second Greek America Corps program on the island of Chios (with an excursion to Samos) in summer 2021 yielded extremely positive results both for our volunteers and for the vulnerable children who they supported.
-This particular program is a continuation of our commitment not only to Chios, but also to the abandoned and disenfranchised children who find themselves on the island.
+This particular program is a continuation of our commitment not only to Chios, an island where we have been present since summer 2019, but also to the abandoned and disenfranchised children who find themselves on the island.
 By supporting these children, our volunteers help some of the most vulnerable members of Greek society and become better versions of themselves in the process, learning skills which they subsequently bring home to their communities in North America.

-This is a three-week Greek America Corps program which entails serving vulnerable and disenfranchised youth on the island of Chios in a structured environment and in partnership with two respected Greek non-profit organizations.
-A multi-day excursion to the nearby island of Samos is also part of the program.
+This is a two-week Greek America Corps program which entails serving vulnerable and disenfranchised youth on the island of Chios in a structured environment and in partnership with two respected Greek non-profit organizations.

 For applicants with financial need, we offer scholarships that cover accommodations and program expenses such as excursions, transportation and most meals.
 Alternatively, if applicants do not require financial aid, they can opt to purchase the package after they have been accepted.
 These programs are ideal for participants between 18-25 years old.
 This age range is strongly preferred by not a strict requirement.
 Volunteers do not need to be enrolled in college, nor in possession of a college degree.
 See below for the full program details.

 During our program, we will work with respected and well known non-profit organizations and join them in crucial volunteer activities in various locations on the island of Chios.